Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 UNDER THE GUN

 When you are sitting in the first-to-act position.
-It's the position immediately to the left of the big blind, pre-flop, and to the left of the button for subsequent betting rounds.
+It's the position immediately to the left of the big blind, pre-flop, and to the left of the button for subsequent playing rounds.